 It’s perhaps obvious by now that, unfortunately, Singapore rubbed me up the wrong way almost from the time we left the airport.

-In that long-ago 70s visit with my family we visited Sentosa Island.
+In that long-ago 70s visit with my family we spent a day on Sentosa Island.
 I remember a ride over on the cable car – still there – and a very undeveloped, almost jungly place.
 You got around in superannuated London buses with all the windows removed, and one of the highlights was a waxwork representation of the surrender to Japanese forces in 1942.
 It’s not like that now: the whole island has been remodelled, extended with reclaimed land and all but taken over with golf courses and premium real estate developments and resorts – including Universal Studios.

 We raced through, got to the staging area, collected goggles – it’s 3D – and … whoosh …